 If you’re coming from a distance, flying may be a good option.
 The Salzburg W. A. Mozart Airport is the second largest in the country (airport code SZG).

-Several airlines service this airport and there are direct flights from Vienna, London, and Berlin, and some other regional cities.
+Several airlines service this airport, and there are direct flights from Vienna, London, Berlin, and some other regional cities.

 The Salzburg Card offers free admission to many of the top tourist attractions in Salzburg.
 An added bonus is that you can skip the line at many of the popular places.

-It’s available for 24, 48, and 72 hours and prices start at 26 Euros.
+It’s available for 24, 48, and 72 hours and prices start at 27 Euros (around $28.75 USD).
 You can purchase a physical card or get a digital card online and use your smartphone.

 Places to Eat in Salzburg